[HISTORY: Adopted by the City Council of the City of Butler as indicated in article histories. Amendments noted where applicable.]

 No contract or purchase shall be subdivided to avoid the requirements of law.

-All open market purchases over $18,500 shall be based on at least two written competitive bids and shall be awarded to the lowest responsible bidder.
+All open market purchases in excess of the base amount of $18,500, subject to adjustments to base amount based on the Consumer Price Index for All Urban Consumers, shall be based on at least two written competitive bids and shall be awarded to the lowest responsible bidder.
 Council shall first approve the contract before the award is made.

-Open market purchases between $10,000 and $18,499 shall be based, wherever possible, on at least two competitive quotations (letter inquiries and/or telephone solicitations) and shall be awarded to the person, farm or corporation submitting the lowest quotation meeting the specifications or the description or the sample as set forth in the price quotation request.
+Open market purchases between $10,000 and the base amount of $18,499, subject to adjustments to base amount based on the Consumer Price Index for All Urban Consumers, shall be based, wherever possible, on at least two competitive quotations (letter inquiries and/or telephone solicitations) and shall be awarded to the person, farm or corporation submitting the lowest quotation meeting the specifications or the description or the sample as set forth in the price quotation request.

 An emergency situation exists when the material or service to be purchased to be used in conjunction with true emergency circumstances and not those circumstances arising out of poor or nonexistent planning or department management.